muratk5n/thirdwave/en/README.md

 ---

 Working with raw data is never easy.
-Berkeley data could be spotty for earlier years, thx to one suggest from one researcher fixed it through interpolation.
+Berkeley data could be spotty for earlier years, thx to one suggest from a researcher fixed it through interpolation.

 ---